The Candidates Tournament 2016 was held in Moscow (Russia) 10th-29th March. 1. Sergey Karjakin - 8.5 out of 14 scores.

 FIDE Rating, July 2004, Top 100

-The Women's World Chess Championship 2004 took place in Elista, Kalmykia (Russia) from 21 May till 8 June.
+The Women's World Chess Championship 2004 was held in Elista, Kalmykia (Russia) 21 May - 8 June.

-Antoaneta Stefanova is the Women's World Champion.
+Antoaneta Stefanova is the new Women's World Champion.
 Ekaterina Kovalevskaya is the Vice-Champion.

 Final (June 3-5)